DempseyBlum/tinnitus/src/pages/about/index.md

         Remember, the sooner you get treatment, the greater the chance of a fast recovery.
-      heading: 'Dealing With Anxiety Disorders and Depression '
+      topicHeading: 'Dealing With Anxiety Disorders and Depression '
-    - body: >-
+    - topicBody: >-
         We all feel anxious from time to time, however, for some people, these anxious feelings are overwhelming and cannot be brought under control easily.